 Learning these three types of communication is particularly important for your career.
 Let’s take a look at why this is so.

-Why It's Important to Have Effective Communication Techniques in the Workplace
+Effective Communication Techniques in the Workplace

 Your work is your livelihood, and it plays a role in your overall well-being and happiness.
 One of the most valuable skills you can have in any job is your ability to communicate clearly, confidently, and with the right demeanor.